 When can you hike around Pala di San Martino

 Late June until mid-October, weather permitting.
-If you’re hiking here between late September and mid-June, the cableways are only open on the weekend.
-We recommend hiking this trail in early-mid September, when the weather is generally stable and there are fewer visitors.
+If you’re hiking here between late September and mid-October, the cableways are only open on the weekend.
+We recommend hiking this trail in early-mid September when the weather is generally stable and there are fewer visitors.
+If you’re planning on visiting the Dolomites in Fall, also check out:

 Rifugio Rosetta and Rifugio Pradidali Circuit Trail Description